-Fall bass fishing is probably the thing anglers look forward to the most after the spawn.
-With cold weather creeping in the bass begin to gorge themselves on anything they can find.
+While it's still cold outside, the bass begin to gorge themselves on anything they can find.
 This makes for some phenomenal fishing if you throw the right lures.

-When those cold fronts start to hit bass become erratic on their behavior.
+When those cold fronts are hitting consistently this time of year, bass become erratic.
 Some stay put in deeper water, others move in shallow, and the rest start chasing schooling shad into creeks.
-This means you will need to cover a lot of water as well as be strategic at the same time to really find them.
+This means anglers will need to cover a lot of water, but also stay strategic at the same time to land big largemouth bass.

 Here are my five go-to baits to get the job done for early spring and late fall bass fishing.

 1. Lipless Crankbaits